sschleemilch/cookiecutter-python-cli/{{cookiecutter.package_name}}/CONTRIBUTING.md

 ### Code Formatting

-{{cookiecutter.package_name_long}} uses [`black`](https://github.com/psf/black) for code formatting.
+{{cookiecutter.package_name_long}} uses [`ruff`](https://docs.astral.sh/ruff/) for code formatting.
-I recommend setting up black in your editor to format on save.
+Since it is very fast it makes sense to setup your editor to format on save.

-To run black from the command line, use `black --check .` to check your formatting, and use `black .` to also apply all diffs.
+Use `ruff format` to format all files in the currenct directory

 ## Optional